azurecitadel/azurecitadel/content/arc/servers/hack/proctor/manage.md

 * Enable Update Management for the Azure Arc virtual machines

+  * Servers - Azure Arc - open one of the Arc-enabled servers
+  * Select Update Management
+  * Manage multiple machines
+    * The main automation account will be selected

   Open the blade for the Automation Account and select **Update management**.

   Select the `arc-hack-workspace-team1` Log Analytics workspace created in the previous labs, and **Enable**.